 After the first week, students with appointments will be served first.
 Advisors will be available:

 - F 9:00-2:00

-To schedule an appointment: Access the Academic Advising Appointment Calendar, hit the Click to Schedule an Appointment button, log in as directed, and make sure you scroll down to the Natural Sciences Advising Center (for Biological Sciences major advising) and not the Academic Advising Center (for General Education Advising).
+To schedule an appointment: Access the Academic Advising Appointment Calendar, hit the Click to Schedule an Appointment button, log in as directed, and follow the directions for making and confirming an appointment.